Cemeteries

 Price list

-The Price List was adopted by Council with effect from August 24, 2015.
+The current Price List was adopted by Council with effect from August 24, 2015.

 Should you have any questions regarding the Cemetery Price List By-law, please reach out to the Clerk's Division at 613-386-7351.